George Clooney And Amal Shopping In Paris For Twin Babies’ Nursery

 A post shared by Amal Clooney (@amalclooney) on

-George’s wife Amal apparently intends to get back to her legal work after just a six-month maternity leave.
+Amal apparently intends to get back to her legal work after just a six-month maternity leave.

 George Clooney has said he plans on limiting the future acting gigs he accepts and will focus on producing work that can mostly be done in England, so he will not have to travel as often.